 Bike Train service between Toronto and Montreal with stops in between at stations with baggage service, is provided by VIA Rail.
 For schedules and ticket information, please refer to the VIA Rail website at www.viarail.ca/en/bike or call 1-888-842-7245.

-* Bikes can only be transported on trains listed with baggage cars.
-During summer months 12 bike racks are available on one trains daily between Toronto and Montreal, with no disassembly or boxing required.
+* Bikes can only be transported on trains listed with baggage cars and are to be transported in provided bags or boxes.
 On other trains or during regular season, bikes can be transported in bags or boxes on trains with baggage car service.
 Upon arrival at the train station, check your bike at the baggage counter.
 Extra charges apply.

 * As of May 2013, bike transportation service is no longer available to and from Ottawa as this route no longer has baggage service.

 Please sign up for our email newsletter on the top right hand side of the page to be kept up-to-date with Bike Train information.

 FEATURE DESTINATION: Ontario East

 Cycle the Lake Ontario Waterfront Trail!